jlcai/390r-final-project/checkpoint1.md

 idea of where exactly in the target-code we should look to find specific features, code-sections, etc._

-We have a sample of the binary [here](https://github.com/ytisf/theZoo/tree/master/malware/Binaries/Ransomware.WannaCry) from theZoo Github repository.
+We have a sample of the WannaCry binary [here](https://github.com/ytisf/theZoo/tree/master/malware/Binaries/Ransomware.WannaCry) from theZoo Github repository.
 There are many samples of this live malware on the Internet as well as source code.
 We are not going to explicitly look at the source code so not to be spoiled by it itself, so we are going to be doing manual reversing on this sample.
+The password for the zip file is `infected`, as given by the `.pass` file in the directory.

 [Back to Top](https://github.com/jlcai/390r-final-project/blob/main/checkpoint1.md)